 Apply to the Webmaster for an account on the web server.
 See section 2.6, ‘Applying for an account’ below for details.

 As a site owner, your role is to create and maintain your web pages, to help others who are contributing pages to your site, and to take responsibility for the content, appearance, and usability of the site.
 You also have a responsibility to UCC to present your site to the world in an appropriate manner and to keep it up to date.
 The description in section 5, ‘Netiquette’ explains in more detail how you can achieve this.

-⇛ The Computer Centre provides the networking infrastructure, connectivity to the Internet, and backups; and the Electronic Publishing Unit looks after the running of the web server, including support for technical queries.
-Training courses in web page creation are available from the Computer Training Centre, but the Computer Centre does not have the resources to design or write your pages for you: you have to do this yourself.
+⇛ IT Services provides the campus networking infrastructure, connectivity to the Internet, and backups; and the Academic and Collaborative Technologies (ACTS) Group looks after the running of the web server, including support for technical queries.
+Training courses in the use of the CMS are available from the Training Centre, but neither IT Services nor ACTS have the resources to design or write your pages for you: you have to do this yourself.

-Please note that the Computer Centre cannot make changes to your web pages for you except in emergency circumstances: running your own web site means you (or your department) must acquire the skills to do these tasks yourself, and make provision for continuity when trained staff leave.
-This is particularly true if you use additional facilities beyond HTML (eg PHP, JSP, MySQL, XML, etc).
+Please note that IT Services cannot make changes to your web pages for you except in emergency circumstances: running your own web site means you (or your department) MUST acquire the skills to do these tasks yourself, and make provision for continuity when trained staff leave.

-Please check with the Webmaster before you start work on a new site or new developments, especially if you are using an external designer, so that appropriate arrangements can be made for any special requirements.
+⇛ Please check with the Digital Estate Working Group before you start work on a new site or new developments, especially if you are using an external designer, so that appropriate arrangements can be made for any special requirements.